MulGuisin, a Topological Network Finder and its Performance on Galaxy Clustering: Data

 \subsubsection{Additional Noisy Galaxies (D2)}

 We generate additional controlled data sets that are similar to D1 but with slightly different characteristics.
-We again place 50 {\bf network} centers at the same positions as D1 , but this time we use an exponential distribution to generate a variable number of galaxies for each {\bf network:}
+We again place 50 network centers at the same positions as D1, but this time we use an exponential distribution to generate a variable number of galaxies for each network:

-Here, we set $N_0$ and $\Delta N$ as 50 and 100, respectively, so that the minimum number of galaxies per {\bf network} and the total number of galaxies roughly match with D1.
-The galaxies are spatially distributed according to a Gaussian function centred on the {\bf network's} centre with a standard deviation of $\sigma=10\Mpch$, as was done for D1-HD, and we call this new controlled data D2-NA.
-The lower left panel of Fig.~\ref{fig:controlled_dist} shows the distribution of galaxies in the D2-NA data.
+Here, we set $N_0$ and $\Delta N$ as 50 and 100, respectively, so that the minimum number of galaxies per network and the total number of galaxies roughly match with D1.
+The galaxies are spatially distributed according to a Gaussian function centered on the network's center with a standard deviation of $\sigma=10\Mpch$, as was done for D1-HD, and we call this new controlled data D2-NA.
+The lower left panel of figure~\ref{fig:controlled_dist} shows the distribution of galaxies in the D2-NA data.
 The total number of galaxies in this data set is 7,041.

-In addition to D2-NA, we introduce two more data sets that are created by adding unclustered galaxies, which are sampled uniformly in the entire box.
+In addition to D2-NA, we introduce two more data sets created by adding unclustered galaxies, which are sampled uniformly in the entire box.
 We add these `noisy' galaxies so as to test how the algorithms are affected by the background density.
-The lower middle panel of Fig.~\ref{fig:controlled_dist} shows the D2-LA data, where we add 5,000 galaxies (yellow dots) to increase the galaxy number density by 1.5 times compared to D2-NA.
+The lower middle panel of figure~\ref{fig:controlled_dist} shows the D2-LA data, where we add 5,000 galaxies (yellow dots) to increase the galaxy number density by 1.5 times compared to D2-NA.
 On the other hand, the lower right panel shows the D2-HA data, where we add 10,000 galaxies to make the total galaxy number density twice that of D2-NA.